What Is The IRS Form 3520?

 - You are a US person who during a calendar year, received more than $100,000 total in gifts or bequests from a foreign individual or a foreign estate, or more than $16,076 in gifts from a foreign corporation(s) or foreign partnership(s).

-What Is a Foreign Trust?
+What Is A Foreign Trust?

 A small number of US persons deliberately created a trust overseas, or purchased a foreign trust as a product from a tax or legal professional.
 These individuals obviously know of their reportable relationship with a foreign trust.
 It is therefore very rare for this group to violate their Form 3520 reporting obligations.